For Students in the Washington, DC Area

 The Quad, the Amphitheater, and other outdoor spaces on campus are open, with restrictions.
 You must follow posted safety and health requirements, and space can only be used for studying and academic purposes – no club meetings or social gatherings.

-If you’re located in the District of Columbia, you can access all clinical services, including Urgent Care, Initial Consultation assessments, and ongoing counseling.
+If you’re located in the District of Columbia, Maryland or Virginia, you can access all clinical services, including Urgent Care, Initial Consultation assessments, and ongoing counseling.

-Because of licensure laws, clinicians can only work directly with students in the District of Columbia.
-Students outside the District will be given referrals to providers in their current location, and non-clinical staff will work to help find appropriate referrals covered by your insurance.
+Students outside these areas will be given referrals to providers in their current location, and non-clinical staff will work to help find appropriate referrals covered by your insurance.

 For crisis intervention, call 202-885-7979, 24 hours a day, from wherever you are located.